-The Lifetime Achievement Award is made in special circumstances following a recommendation to the Executive Committee by any member of APSA.
-It is awarded to an Australian political scientist for exceptional long-term dedication to the discipline.
+The Lifetime Achievement Award is awarded under special circumstances following a recommendation to the Executive Committee by any member of APSA.
+It is made in recognition of the exceptional achievement and contributions to political studies of one of its members, and also in recognition of exceptional service to the Association.

-The Award is given in recognition of a lifetime's achievement.
-Normally, the nominated individual would no longer be in full-time employment.
+- The Award is given in recognition of a lifetime's achievement.
+Normally, the nominated individual would no longer be in full-time employment or actively serving on the APSA Executive.

 - There is no requirement to make an annual award.

-- There is no fixed definition of 'achievement,' but normally the individual will have made a significant contribution to the development of political studies in Australia and command an international reputation.
+- ‘Achievement’ admits of no fixed definition but, normally, the individual will have made a significant contribution to the development of political studies in Australia and command an international reputation.
 Thus, and as an example only, we would expect the successful nominee to have published at least two internationally significant books over the course of his or her career.

 - Nominations must include both a statement of the case for the award and the CV of the nominated individual.
-Nominations should be emailed to the APSA Executive Assistant by 5pm Monday 27 June, 2016.
+This can include testimony from a variety of individuals, which is encouraged.
+Continued active service to APSA will also be looked upon favourably.

-- The decision will be made by a sub-committee chaired by the President of APSA.
+- The decision will be made by a sub-committee chaired by the current President of APSA.
+It will include a previous award winner where possible and appropriate.

 - The sub-committee may at its discretion seek advice on the standing, national and international, of any nominee.